 Costa Brava is a stunning region in Catalonia that extends from the Mediterranean coast to the majestic Pyrenees, which form a natural border with France.
 Costa Brava loosely translates as ‘wild coast’, a reference to the rocky coastline with its spectacular cliffs and countless coves, a favourite haunt for pirates in the 17th century.
-Though famed for its beaches and sunshine, Costa Brava is not only about sun, sea and sand.
-The region is a treasure trove of historic, cultural and gastronomic delights!
+Famous for its beaches and sunshine, Costa Brava is a treasure trove of historic, cultural and gastronomic delights!
 A Costa Brava road trip is the best way to explore the region at your own leisure – mix up beach time with a wander through medieval towns, and visits to cultural attractions with hikes along the coast or in the mountains.
 In between, you’ll feast on some of the best food and wines that Spain has to offer!
 Here’s my guide to the best places to visit in Costa Brava.

 The ultimate guide to the Best of Costa Brava